tmsnvk/daigaku/README.md

 ### I. Project Description
-+ The application follows the university application statuses of high school students and handles complex student-mentor-admin relationships.
++ The application follows the university application process of high school students and handles complex student-mentor-admin relationships.
 + Upon registering, users with ``student`` access are able to join an institution (i.e. their school) and have a ``mentor`` user assigned to them who reviews their applications.
-+ Users with ``mentor`` permission are able to access all applications submitted by their allocated students.
++ Users with ``mentor`` permission are able to access all applications submitted by their allocated students and perform various aggregate operations.
-+ Users with ``institution admin`` permission receive admin rights for their institution (e.g. accept incoming student registration requests or access detailed reports), while ``system admins`` have application-wide rights and overview.
++ Users with ``institution admin`` permission receive admin rights for their institution (e.g. accept incoming student registration requests or access detailed aggregate reports), while ``system admins`` have application-wide rights and data overview.
 + A currently work-in-progress application with new features being continuously added.